Am I Burned Out or Just Tired? How High-Achieving Women Can Tell the Difference

 Tiredness says: I need sleep.

-Burnout says: I don’t know how to stop.
+Burnout says: I can’t stop.

 Burnout is not simply exhaustion.
 It is what happens when your nervous system has been in prolonged survival mode for years.